gamblevore/speedie/Documentation/Safety.md

         || m = o as message #require
             // (o as message) creates an error if o is not a message
-            // #require will return nil if "o as message" returns nil. printline m.name
+            // #require will return nil if "o as message" returns nil.
+            // combined: This just returns nothing, if o isnt a message. printline m.name

 And the `mustbe` operator.